tracktownsoftware/SpreadsheetGearCodeSamples_VSCode/docs/SamplesWPF_CodeWorkspace.md

 ![Image](WPFCodeExplorerUpdated.jpg)

-7. **Run the WPF_Samples application by pressing F5 or using the VSCode menu "Run | Start Debugging"**
+7. **Run the Samples_WPF application by pressing F5 or using the VSCode menu "Run | Start Debugging"**
-8. You should see the WPF_Samples "WPF Explorer" application:
+8. You should see the Samples_WPF "WPF Explorer" application:

 ![Image](WPFCodeSamplesExplorer_v2.jpg)